AlexBaldman/Memorization-Station/README.md

 #### Component Tree

-> Use this section to display the structure of how your React components are being rendered.
-This should show the parent to child relation between you components.
-In other words, show which components are rendering the other components.
+> Stuctural map of how React components are being renedered and the parent/child relationship between them:

 #### Component Hierarchy

-> Use this section to define your React components and the data architecture of your app.
-This should be a reflection of how you expect your directory/file tree to look like.
+> Visual representation of the intended hierarchy of the data architecture and React components making up the application:

 ``` structure